 To be an effective personal blogger, you have to be willing to share a little about yourself.
 The best personal blogs challenge the status quo, demonstrate logical thought patterns, express vulnerability, articulate a journey and demonstrate a commitment to personal improvement.
 Your audience, no matter how big or small, forces you to be that little bit more accountable for living with purpose.

-Remember that blog post I wrote that went viral?
-That could not have come at a more perfect time for me.
+I wrote a blog post that went viral which could not have come at a more perfect time for me.
 At the time it exploded I was in serious negotiations over my new job.
-To walk into a job interview and negotiations and talk about how something I wrote got 12,000 facebook likes in a day (yes, that really happened) made me look accomplished, competent and interesting.
+To walk into a job interview and talk about how something I wrote got 12,000 facebook likes in a day (yes, that really happened) made me look accomplished, competent and interesting.

 Needless to say, blogging has done amazing things for me.
 It has opened up tremendous doors, ones I could never have dreamed about.
 I have met some amazing people thanks to this virtual space.
 I am now somewhat of a role-model to lots of two kinds of people around the world; those who want to move to New York City and fellow female amateur dancers who want to follow in my footsteps and go on a ballet version of Eat Pray Love.